 Because the State of Illinois cannot evade its unfunded debt, policymakers need to create a graduated tax rate that 43 other states in this country now utilize; they also need to design a broad-base tax base and a better timing of tax payments.
 The State of Illinois needs to increase taxation on the wealthy and put an end to their “corporate welfare,” in particular, their extortive tax breaks and loopholes.
 Moreover, the State of Illinois needs to recognize that “the pension ramp was designed in such a way that it’s unfeasible” (CTBA).

-It is absurd and deleterious to propose an elimination of the teachers’ compounded Cost-of-Living Adjustment (COLA) “meant to reduce inflationary erosion of the purchasing power of retirement benefits” (National Council of State Legislatures), or the extension of a teacher’s years of employment, or a salary cap on the amount of money earned for a teacher’s retirement, and the shifting of the state’s normal costs to school districts as an exchange for a “contractually-binding funding schedule” (Senator John Cullerton).
-It is preposterous and irresponsible that policymakers of the State of Illinois have reneged on their constitutional promises for six decades.
-It’s ironic and incompetent of legislators to give Governor Quinn and the General Assembly the aforementioned propositions to solve the state’s budget deficits.
+It is absurd and deleterious to eliminate a teacher's compounded Cost-of-Living Adjustment (COLA) “meant to reduce inflationary erosion of the purchasing power of retirement benefits” (National Council of State Legislatures), or to extend a teacher’s years of employment, or to cap salary on the amount of money earned for a teacher’s retirement, or to shift the state’s normal costs to school districts as an exchange for a “contractually-binding funding schedule.”
+It is preposterous and irresponsible that Illinois policymakers have not fully funded the pension systems for decades, and that they have continuously attempted to violate the constitutional guarantee of public employees and retirees as well.

-Would we call our mortgage loan officer tomorrow and ask him or her to help us pay down our mortgage “going forward” as a “shared sacrifice?”
-Would we ask him or her to cap his or her salary, to work longer hours and more years before collecting retirement, to reduce his or her compounded COLA, and to increase his or her property taxes so we can default?
-Should we ask the General Assembly and members of the Civic Committee of the Commercial Club of Chicago and the Civic Federation, et al. to eliminate their compounded COLA, to extend their retirement age before they can collect “all” of their full “pensions,” to cap their exorbitant (lawyer and corporate) salaries, and to pay the unfunded liability out of their bank accounts, gratuities and “yearly incomes?”
-Should we also ask the federal government to enact the Windfall Elimination Provision and the Government Pension Offset Provision for all of the abovementioned “going forward?”
+Maybe we should call our mortgage loan officers and ask them to help us pay down our mortgage “going forward” as a “shared sacrifice!”
+Maybe we should ask them to cap their salaries too, work longer hours and more years before they retire, and reduce their own cost-of-living adjustments!
+While we're at it, let's ask the General Assembly and members of the Civic Committee of the Commercial Club of Chicago and Civic Federation to eliminate their Social Security COLAs, extend their retirement ages, cap their exorbitant pensionable salaries, and pay the unfunded liability instead.

 References used for this post and for more information, please read: